Azure-Samples/MachineLearningSamples-SentimentAnalysis/Docs/SentimentAnalysisModelingDocker.md

 # Sentiment Analysis using Deep Learning: Modeling in Docker

+**AT** POINT TO THE SCRIPT WHICH EXECUTES THESE STEPS.
+PERHAPS YOU COULD COMBINE THIS MD FILE AND THE PYTHON SCRIPT INTO A JUPYTER NOTEBOOK.

 ## 1. Objectives

-The aim of this lab is to generate sentiment classifier in a docker container on the local computer.
+The aim of this guide is to show how to create a sentiment classifier in a docker container on your local computer.
 In this lab, we will reproduce the steps captured in data preparation using pandas to be able to run in a docker container.

 ## 2. Data Preparation